 One of the first things the herbalist told me was about the relationship of gut bacteria on my health.
 While this simplifies the biology of the immune system, it helps us non-biologists grasp the importance of what we consume.

 I was tested for food allergies, and was very disturbed to find I had allergies and sensitivities to fructose, dairy, soy, and many additives and preservatives.
 I was overwhelmed by how little I could eat and how this affected my daily life.

 There were many, many times I wanted to return to a doctor and ask for medication, and the first year off medications I was sick at least once a month.
 But I began to notice what a flare-up, and tease out the details of what had set it off.
 I discovered, though my own research, personal experience, and conversations with other psoriasis sufferers, a few remedies.
 Each of these takes some time to adjust to, and it may be a couple weeks before you see results, but out of all the crazy things I’ve tried — from rubbing a banana peel on the sores (some attest to it!) to habitual oatmeal baths — these definitely work.

 1. Himalayan Pink Sea Salt

 This salt works miracles, and I would recommend it both internally and externally.
-When I woman first told me her friend had cured her psoriasis by spraying her skin with salt water, I thought she was a little off her rocker, but I was also desperate enough to mix a tablespoon of Himalayan salt into a three ounce tried a spray bottle of water and a tablespoon of the Himalayan salt, and sure enough my psoriasis began to heal.
-Now, I tend to use a bar of it on my psoriasis, which I find much nicer as it takes a lot less time to dry, is easier to carry around, and I don’t have to apply as frequently.
+When a woman first told me her friend had cured her psoriasis by spraying her skin with salt water, I thought she was a little off her rocker, but I was also desperate enough to mix a tablespoon of Himalayan salt into a three ounce tried a spray bottle of water and a tablespoon of the Himalayan salt, and sure enough my psoriasis began to heal.
+Now, I prefer to use a Himalayan salt body bar from So Well on my psoriasis, which I find much nicer as it takes a lot less time to dry, is easier to carry around, and I don’t have to apply as frequently.

 2. Aloe Juice